codingsoo/REST_Go/README.md

 sh small_setup.sh
 ```

 It will take around 18 minutes and 30 seconds.
+Other environment needs to handle the dependencies manually.

 ### Run